 and and about 265 other poets.
 The Boston Globe called The Forsyth Chapel "the coolest place to hear poetry."-

+and I must humbly agree.
 Each year, you organize the Boston National Poetry Month Festival at the Boston Public Library.

+How long have you been doing this?
+Talk about this major, exciting community event.
 I co- founded the Boston National Poetry Month Festival with Lainie Senechal over eight years ago.
 It is entering its ninth year.

 I produce it in partnership with the Kaji Aso Studio and The Boston Public Library.
 In 2009, it will take place on Saturday April 4th